 Staging and testing: Test Experiences alongside new features before production deployment in staging or beta environments

 Chameleon automatically creates Staging and Production Environments.
-Based on your plan limits, you can add additional Environments as needed.
+Depending on your Chameleon plan, you can create additional Environments.

 How to add new Environments: